nasadiya/binalysis/README.md

 # binalysis
-Trade analysis based on Binance API
+Trade Analysis based on Binance API

 # Scope
 Present scope is limited to testing hypothesis based on tick data.